Palmerston North: Economy

-Although Palmerston North has 1.9% of the population of New Zealand, 2.5% of the nation's employees work in the city.
-The important sectors are tertiary education, research and central government (Defence force).
+Palmerston North has a modelled gross domestic product (GDP) of $8,041 million in the year to March 2024, 1.9% of New Zealand's national GDP.
+The GDP per capita was $87,899, the sixth-highest of all territorial authorities.
+Major sectors include wholesale trade, professional, scientific and technical services, public administration and safety, health care and social assistance, and education and training.

 According to the 2023 census, around 51,800 people worked in Palmerston North.
 The largest industries were health care and social assistance (6,654 people, 12.8%), public administration and safety (5,961 people, 10.1%), education and training (5,520 people, 10.7%), retail trade (4,743 people, 9.2%), and manufacturing (4.572 people, 8.8%).

 The tertiary education sector provides NZ$500 million a year to the local economy and the education sector accounted for 11.3% of the Palmerston North workforce in February 2006.

 Palmerston North has economic strengths in research, especially in the bio-industry, defence, distribution and smart business sectors.
 The city is home to more than 70 major educational and research institutions, including New Zealand's fastest expanding university, Massey University; the Massey University Sport and Recreation Institute at the Massey University campus, Turitea; Universal College of Learning (UCOL) and Linton Army Camp.